Oxbow Eden

 Source: Manawatu Heritage

-The Hokowhitu Lagoon, once part of the Manawatu river, has a rich history in the region.
-The lagoons iconic oxbow form served as a source of inspiration for the dynamic architectural form.
+The rich history and dynamic landscape of the region served as a source of inspiration for the architectural form.

 DATA DRIVEN DESIGN